On Lerch's formula for the Fermat quotient: Some consequences of our results for particular cases of

-First, however, we must briefly review progress in the determination of Lerch's sums made since his own paper of 1905.
-Lehmer (\cite{Lehmer}, p.
-352) made the perspicacious observation that for results relating to $q_2$ which involve separating the terms in $\lbrace 1, p-1\rbrace$ into ranges of 2, 3, 4, or 6 equal parts, these numbers ``can be characterized by the fact that their totient does not exceed two.''
-Setting aside the exceptional computable cases $s(2, 12)$ and $s(3, 12)$ previously noted, the significance of this distinction was revealed in 1991 when H.C.
-Williams (\cite{Williams1991}, p.
-440) showed that the evaluations of $s(1, 5)$, $s(1, 8)$, and $s(1, 12)$ depend respectively upon the Lucas sequences $U_{p-(\frac{5}{p})}(1, -1)$, $U_{p-(\frac{2}{p})}(2, -1)$, and $U_{p-(\frac{3}{p})}(4, 1)$, the first and second of which correspond to the well-known Fibonacci numbers and Pell numbers; here $(\frac{\cdot}{\cdot})$ is the Legendre symbol.
+The significance of this distinction was revealed in 1991 when results with $\phi(N) = 4$ began to appear.
+H.\,C.\ Williams (\cite{Williams1991}, p.\ 440) shows that the evaluations of $s(1, 5)$, $s(1, 8)$, and $s(1, 12)$ depend respectively upon the Lucas sequences $U_{p-(\frac{5}{p})}(1, -1)$, $U_{p-(\frac{2}{p})}(2, -1)$, and $U_{p-(\frac{3}{p})}(4, 1)$, the first and second of which correspond to the well-known Fibonacci numbers and Pell numbers; here $(\frac{ }{ })$ is the Jacobi symbol.
 We shall say more below about the evalution of $s(k, 8)$ and $s(k, 12)$.
-Zhi-Hong Sun (\cite{ZHSun1992}, Corollary 2.4) evaluated $s^{\star}(0, 9)$, equivalent to $-s(1, 18)$, in terms of $q_2$ and a complex recurrence relation, while interestingly, the larger ranges $s(k, 9)$ have still not been evaluated for any value of $k$.
-Sun \& Sun (\cite{Sun+Sun1992}, p.
-385) evaluate $s(0, 10)$ in terms of $q_2$ and Fibonacci numbers, and Zhi-Hong Sun presents a group of similar formulae involving our $K(r,10)$, some also dependent on $q_5$, from which the values of $s(k, 10)$ for other $k$ can be derived (\cite{ZHSun1992}, Theorem 3.1); also expressions for $s(1,10)$ and $s(2,10)$ involving Lucas numbers (Corollary 1.11), and some formulae involving $s^{\star}(k, 15)$ and a variant of our $K(r,15)$ with terms of alternating sign (Theorem 3.2).
+Sun \& Sun (\cite{Sun+Sun1992}, p.\ 385) evaluate $s(0, 10)$ in terms of $q_2$ and Fibonacci numbers, and Zhi-Hong Sun presents a group of similar formulae involving our $K(r,10)$, some also dependent on $q_5$, from which the values of $s(k, 10)$ for other $k$ can be derived (\cite{ZHSun1992}, Theorem 3.1); and expressions for $s(1,10)$ and $s(2,10)$ involving Lucas numbers (Corollary 1.11).
+In their joint paper of 1996, Granville \& Sun (\cite{GranvilleSun}, p.\ 119), give a systematic discussion of all cases of $s(0, N)$ where $\phi(N) = 4$, \textit{i.\,e.}, for $N = 5, 8, 10, 12$.

+There are also a few results for $\phi(N) > 4$.
+For $\phi(N) = 6$, in 1992 Zhi-Hong Sun (\cite{ZHSun1992}, Corollary 2.4) evaluated $s^{\ast}(0, 9)$, equivalent to $-s(1, 18)$, in terms of $q_2$ and a complex recurrence relation, while interestingly, the larger ranges $s(k, 9)$ (where $\phi(N)$ also equals 6) have still not been evaluated for any value of $k$.
+In their 1996 paper, Granville \& Sun (\cite{GranvilleSun}, p.\ 121, evaluate $s(0, 7)$, which also has $\phi(N) = 6$.
+Incidentally, the remark therein that this is ``the first example with $\phi(N) = 6$'' is true if taken solely with respect to evaluations of Bernoulli polynomials, but if one considers the underlying problem of evaluating partial sums of the Harmonic series, then strictly speaking it would appear to be the second result in this category.
+The only other $N$ with $\phi(N) = 6$ is 14, and so far as we know there are no results for it.